Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 Until a person forgives us, they don’t allow us to give to them as we once did.
 They put up walls.
 This is what pains us.
 We have lost access to their hearts because of our actions.

-When we forgive ourselves, we jump back into the game of life.
-We give ourselves permission to play at our full potential again– without the crippling power of guilt, or the nagging feeling that we don’t deserve things because we’ve harmed other people.
+We give ourselves permission to play at our full potential again – without the crippling power of guilt, or the nagging feeling that we don’t deserve things because we’ve harmed other people.